Lemon2311/MicroAPIgRESTion/README.md

 ```
 ## Webpage serving
 Webpages can be served, while passing query parameters like so:

+*note: The querry parameters need to always be present for the routing to recognise to call this handler using this method!*
 ```python
 @GET('/index', 'name')
 async def index_handler(name):